learn-co-students/guessing-cli-web-012918/README.md

 ## Instructions

 ## Running Your Guessing Game

 Packaged with this repository is a runner file `bin/guessing_cli`.

-The "bin" directory is short for "binary", which is another way of referrering to an executable file.
+The "bin" directory is short for "binary", which is another way of referring to an executable file.

 The executable "bin/guessing_cli" is a Ruby file, but the ".rb" extension has been left off.
 The ".rb" extension is not mandatory for Ruby files, it